1972 through 1973

 Godfather’s title is most similar in content and quality to EV.
 For some reason they’ve inserted a brief splice in Stairway, although the song isn’t cut on other titles.

-Burn Like a Candle (Empress Valley’s 4 editions, Smoking Pig, & Wendy), Burn That Candle (Equinox & Tarantura2000), Night At the Heartbreak Hotel (Missing Link), ), & Welcome Back: Night At the Heartbreak Hotel (Godfatherecords)
+Burn Like a Candle (Empress Valley’s 4 editions, Graf Zeppelin, Smoking Pig, 2015’s no label, & Wendy), Burn That Candle (Equinox & Tarantura2000), Night At the Heartbreak Hotel (Missing Link), ), & Welcome Back: Night At the Heartbreak Hotel (Godfatherecords)

 Smoking Pig, Missing Link, and Tarantura2000 include “Weekend” from 6-14-72 as a bonus track, but do not credit the date.
 Equinox and Tarantura2000 (cd5) include the interview by Wolf Man Jack.